QuickBooks Blog

 note icon

-Accrual accounting captures your financial performance so much better than cash accounting that lenders and investors often expect you to use it.
+Lenders and investors often expect businesses to use accrual accounting because it captures financial performance so much better than cash accounting.
 That can be challenging for small businesses due to the increased complexity, but accounting software can help ease the burden.

-The cash basis of accounting involves recording income when it’s received and expenses when they’re paid.
-It stands in contrast with the accrual basis, which involves recording income when it’s earned and expenses when they’re incurred—no matter when cash actually changes hands.
+The cash basis of accounting involves recording income when you receive it and expenses when you pay them.
+It stands in contrast to the accrual basis, which involves recording income when you earn it and expenses when you incur them (no matter when cash actually changes hands).

 The cash basis is much easier to implement, making it popular among small businesses and independent contractors.
-However, it’s also less accurate, especially as your operation grows in complexity.
+However, it’s also less accurate, especially as your operation becomes more complex.

 As a result, many established companies use the accrual basis, especially those seeking external financing.
 In fact, all public companies use accrual accounting since they have to comply with GAAP, which doesn’t allow the cash basis.